2009–10 Portland Pilots men's basketball team

-The 2009–10 Portland Pilots men's basketball team represented University of Portland in the 2009–10 NCAA Division I men's basketball season.
+The 2009–10 Portland Pilots men's basketball team represented the University of Portland in the 2009–10 NCAA Division I men's basketball season.
 The Pilots were members of the West Coast Conference (WCC) and were led by fourth-year head coach Eric Reveno.
 They played their home games at the Chiles Center.
 They finished the season with 21–11, 10–4 in WCC play.
 The Pilots lost in the semifinals in the WCC tournament to Saint Mary's.
 They were invited to the 2010 CollegeInsider.com Tournament which they lost to Northern Colorado in the first round.